Mount Hooper

-Mount Hooper is a 12,349-foot-elevation (3,764 meter) mountain summit located west of the crest of the Sierra Nevada mountain range in Fresno County of northern California, United States.
+Mount Hooper is a 12,349-foot (3,764 meter) high mountain summit located west of the crest of the Sierra Nevada mountain range in Fresno County of northern California, United States.
 It is set within the John Muir Wilderness, on land managed by Sierra National Forest.
 It is situated 4.26 mi west of Gemini, 3.6 mi southwest of Seven Gables, and 2.25 mi west-northwest of Mount Senger.
 Hooper ranks as the 326th-highest summit in California, and topographic relief is significant as the summit rises over 5,000 ft above Florence Lake in approximately four miles.
 The John Muir Trail traverses the east slope of the mountain, providing an approach option.

 History

 The mountain was named by R. B. Marshall of the United States Geological Survey probably during the 1907–09 USGS survey, and officially adopted in 1911 by the U.S. Board on Geographic Names to honor Major William Burchell Hooper (October 8, 1836 – July 16, 1903), proprietor of the Occidental Hotel in San Francisco.
 Marshall also named nearby Rose Lake (one mile north) for Rosa Hooper, the daughter of William Hooper and sister of Selden Stuart Hooper, an assistant with the USGS from 1891 to 1898.
 Selden Pass, which the John Muir Trail crosses, is one mile east of the peak and was also named by Marshall.

 The first ascent of the summit was made in 1929 by Glen Dawson, William D. Horsfall, and John Nixon.
 Today this peak draws climbing interest because it is included on the Sierra Peaks Section's peak bagging list.